augiedonovan-code/technical-interview-assets/README.md

 - Quality of recommendations
 - Transparency around assumptions and limitations

----

-## Notes
-- The dataset includes known limitations (missing values, multi-valued fields).
-- How you handle or acknowledge these limitations is part of the evaluation.
 - Perfection is not expected — thoughtfulness and clarity are.
+And have fun with it--data is fun